lostjared/ats/dbg/README.md

 Use: save "filename"

-setreg
+Command: setreg

 Description: Set register to value

 Use: setreg register value

-setsym
+Command: setsym

 Description: Set symbol value in Symbol Table

 Use: setsym variable value

-sh
+Command: sh

 Description: Execute shell command stored in argument one as a string

 Use: sh "command"

-stack
+Command: stack

 Description: Display contents of stack

 Use: stack

-step
+Command: step

 Description: Make Step in debugger

 Use: step

-symbol
+Command: symbol

 Description: Print indivdual symbol argument is the name

 Use: symbol variable

-symbols
+Command: symbols

 Description: Print stored shell variable symbols

 Use: symbols

-tokenize
+Command: tokenize

 Description: Tokenize string

 Use: tokenize string

-unsym
+Command: unsym

 Description: Remove symbol from table

-Use:unsym variable
+Use: unsym variable